- When is a permit (residential and/or commercial) required?

-When is a plot plan or new survey required? (see sample Plot Plan)
+- When is a plot plan or new survey required?

-Can you tell me the process of obtaining a permit?
+- Can you tell me the process for obtaining a permit?

-How can I obtain a copy of my Certificate of Occupancy, Certificate of Compliance, and/or building permit information?
+- How can I obtain a copy of my building permit information?

-How can I obtain how many permits were issued?
+- How can I find out how many permits were issued?

 When is it necessary to obtain a building permit?
 Well, the answer is ALMOST ALWAYS!
 A permit is required anytime work is done on a building or structure, or the systems serving the structure (including plumbing, mechanical and electrical wiring) with a few exceptions, including the following.